cvdlab-projects/webdicom/WebDicomTaskDivision.md

 To reach this scope we thought to use open.cv module in C++, or reimplement an algorithm in C++ or Java.
 (What's the better?)

-Tasks Division
+--Tasks Division--

 - Roberta Romano: half of implementation
-- Valerio Cestarelli half of implementation
+- Valerio Cestarelli: half of implementation

 - - -